Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

+The proof can be found in Appendix~\ref{a:proof_DU_as_good}.
+The lemma makes precise the sense in which pointwise inclusion leakage becomes detectable at the level of output distributions.
+The equality \(f(x_u)=y_u\) alone is a pointwise statement.
+However, when \(x_u\) is a non-zero-density point of the unlearn-source distribution \(p^u\), every sufficiently small neighborhood of \(x_u\) carries positive \(p^u\)-mass.
+If \(f\) is Lipschitz, this local input mass is transported into a controlled neighborhood of \(y_u=f(x_u)\).
+Hence, pointwise inclusion leakage propagates to a local output-level signal.
+When this signal is not already represented by the retain output law \(f_\#p^r\), it becomes a detectable density-ratio gap between \(f_\#p^d\) and \(f_\#p^r\), contradicting \(\epsilon\)-marginal unlearning unless the Lipschitz constant satisfies the lower bound in Lemma~\ref{l:DU_as_condition_for_good_model}.

+Thus, the lemma yields the following incompatibility among: \begin{enumerate}[itemsep=2pt, topsep=2pt, leftmargin=*] \item \textbf{Inclusion leakage}: the retrained model truthfully reveals the unlearn record, \(f(x_u)=y_u\), at a positive-density point of the unlearn-source distribution; \item \textbf{Marginal unlearning}: the output density ratio between \(f_\#p^d\) and \(f_\#p^r\) satisfies the \(\epsilon\) log-ratio bound of Definition~\ref{def:epsilon_MU}; \item \textbf{Good regularity/generalizability}: the retrained model has small Lipschitz constant, so pointwise leakage propagates only through controlled local neighborhoods rather than arbitrary discontinuous spikes. \end{enumerate} Indeed, under (1) and (3), inclusion leakage propagates to a local output-level signal near \(y_u\).
+If this signal is specific to the unlearn source, then it produces a density-ratio gap and violates (2).
+Equivalently, if (1) and (2) both hold, then the model cannot remain regular in the sense quantified by Lemma~\ref{l:DU_as_condition_for_good_model}.

+Consequently, marginal unlearning does not require uniform degradation of model utility.
+Rather, under regularity, it rules out output behavior that is locally diagnostic of the unlearn source.
+Thus, the effect of marginal unlearning is concentrated on information unique to the unlearn set and not already supported by the retain distribution, while utility on the retain distribution is preserved through the separate retain optimization objective.

-This section formalizes our unlearning framework and explains the rate–distortion (compression) motivation behind our framework.
-We first look at the proposed unlearning framework in its general format via an information-theoretic lens in Section~\ref{s3:information_lens}, then state the optimization problems for feature unlearning and (marginal) data unlearning separately based on the respective unlearning definitions introduced in Section \ref{s3:problem_setting}, and finally provide the intuition and motivation from data compression, more specifically rate-distortion theory, in Section~\ref{s3:rate_distortion}.
+This section formalizes our unlearning framework and explains the rate-distortion, or compression, motivation behind it.
+We first present the general information-theoretic formulation in Section~\ref{s3:information_lens}.
+Section~\ref{s3:problem_setting} then state the optimization problems for feature unlearning and marginal data unlearning separately, based on the unlearning definitions introduced in Section~\ref{S:Definition}.
+Finally, Section~\ref{s3:rate_distortion} explains the compression intuition behind the framework through the lens of rate-distortion theory.